DogFingerStudios/NoEscape-Docs/NoEscape-Backstory.md

 3. **Karrholm** – Misty, bog-like island with ruinous structures.

 #### Noxoch Isle
-- Easternmost landmass.
+- Northermost known landmass.
 - Uninhabited, storm-battered, considered cursed.
 - Marks the edge of known, reachable territory.

+#### The Brooding Sea
+- Only navigable large body of water, connecting Duvessa to Velu.
+- Cold, unstable waters.
+- Holds two island chains between Duvessa and Velu: The Riftlands and The Far Riftlands.
+- Storms and sudden weather shifts are common.

 #### The Virelich Ocean
-- Begins east of Noxoch Isle.
-- Vast, largely unexplored.
+- Vast, largely unexplored
-- No vessels cross and return.
+- No vessels cross and return
+- Believed to circle the planet connecting Duvessa to Velu on the other side, but no confirmed sightings of land.
 - Considered a dead or mythic sea.

 #### Aunqara